REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 3. The resident shall not be touched any more than is necessary to conduct the search.

-B. [ Patdown and frisk searches shall be conducted by employees of the same sex as the resident being searched, except in emergencies.
+B. [ Patdown and strip searches shall be conducted by employees of the same sex as the resident being searched, except in emergencies.

 C. ] Strip searches and visual inspections of the vagina and anal cavity areas shall be subject to the following: